tjakubo/TTS_lib/Vector/README.md

 ## Vector library
 Allows for vector-like table manipulation.
 Vector values are keyed with *numbers*, in case of uneven sizes larger vector is treated as having the size of smaller one.
-While types of input arguments are asserted, values in the vector table are not and invalid vectors can lead to errors.
+While types of input arguments are asserted, values in the vector table are not checked and invalid vectors can lead to errors.
 None of the methods modify any of the arguments.
+Again, STRING KEYS ARE IGNORED.
+Keep in mind when using with TTS position vectors and such - only use their numeric part then.

 **Access table:** ``Vect``